watertap-org/watertap-reflo/docs/getting_started.rst

 Getting Started
 ==============

-These instructions are currently intended for contributors to WaterTAP-REFLO
+These instructions are currently intended for contributors to WaterTAP-REFLO.

 **WaterTAP-REFLO** supports Python versions 3.8 through 3.10.

 Prerequisites
 -------------

-- The conda package and environment manager, for example by using the `Miniconda installer <https://docs.conda.io/en/latest/miniconda.html#miniconda>`_ following the steps appropriate for your operating system
+- The conda package and environment manager, for example by using the `Miniconda installer <https://docs.conda.io/en/latest/miniconda.html#miniconda>`_ following the steps appropriate for your operating system.

 Installation
 ------------